etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ### Product Detail

 - This screen will show the detail of a product.
 Also, it will allow us to edit the product.
-- It's the same screen used to create a new product, if the prop have not id.
+- It is the same screen used to create a new product, if the prop does not have ID.
 - The route to this screen is `src/screens/productDetail.txt`,  add the content:

 ``` javascript title="src/screens/productDetail.txt"